-But even more than this, the teacher's true intention is not merely to teach the student a lesser knowledge, but rather, his ultimate goal is that the student should receive the full knowledge, as he himself knows it.
+But even more than this; the teacher's true intention is not merely to teach the student a lesser knowledge, but rather, his ultimate goal is that the student should receive the full knowledge, as he himself knows it.
 This is analogous to a great mathematician who is teaching small children mathematics.
 He cannot teach it to them the way he understands it, because he knows geometry, algebra, trigonometry, numbers theory etc., all of which are completely above their heads.
 He must first remove the way he understands mathematics from his mind and focus on the central "theme" or "point" of mathematics.
-Then from this point he will "draw out" smaller points, which will be the building blocks for greater and greater understanding of mathematics.
-First he will teach them to add, then to subtract, multiply, divide etc. In this way, he will move from point to point, on his line of explanation.
-His ultimate goal, though, is not that they just know to add and subtract etc. Ultimately, he wants then to know mathematics as he does.
-In the same way, it must be understood, that G-d's goal in Creation is not just to reveal G-dliness in a limited fashion.
-Rather, through greater and greater revelation, the ultimate goal is that we truly know G-d, as He knows Himself, so to speak.
-This will come about in the World to Come.
-About this Isaiah 64:3 states, "No eye has seen it."
+Then, from this point he will "draw out" smaller points, which will be the building blocks for greater and greater understanding of mathematics.
+First, he will teach them to add, then to subtract, multiply, divide etc. In this way, he will move from point to point, on his line of explanation.
+His ultimate goal, though, is not that they just know to add and subtract etc. Ultimately, he wants them to know mathematics as he does.

+In the same way, it must be understood, that HaShem's goal in Creation is not just to reveal Himself in a limited fashion.
+Rather, through greater and greater revelation, the ultimate goal is that we truly know HaShem, as He knows Himself, so to speak.
+This will come about in the Coming World, about which the prophet states, "No eye has seen it."

-Furthermore, the entire length, breadth and depth of the subject as the teacher understands it, is implied in the central point that remains.
+Furthermore, the entire length, breadth and depth of the subject, as the teacher understands it, is implied in the central point that remains.
 This may be understood by the fact that in the short rulings of the Mishnah, is included, in an implied, hidden fashion, the entire length and breadth of the Talmud.
 In the words of the brief explanation, the entire length, breadth and depth of the full understanding is implied.
-Likewise above, an impression of the entire Infinite Light is concealed in the central point that remains after the Tzimtzum.
-For this reason, this central point is called the Reshimu - "The Impression", because it retains in itself, in a hidden way, an impression of the entire revelation of the Ohr Ein Sof, which was withdrawn.
+Likewise, Above, an impression of the entire Light of the Limitless One is concealed in the central point that remains after the Tzimtzum.
+For this reason, this central point is called the Reshimu - "The Impression," because it retains in itself, in a hidden way, an impression of the entire revelation of the Ohr Ein Sof, which was concealed.